chaoticbest/app-idea-generator/README.md

 # App Idea Generator

-A modern web application that generates creative app ideas using OpenAI's GPT API.
+A modern web application that generates creative app ideas using a backend API.
 Simply press a button to get three unique app ideas across different categories.

 ## Features

-- **AI-Powered Generation**: Uses OpenAI's GPT-3.5-turbo to generate creative app ideas
+- **API-Powered Generation**: Uses a FastAPI backend to generate creative app ideas
 - **Random Category Selection**: Automatically selects 3 random categories from 20 predefined options
 - **Beautiful UI**: Modern, responsive design with smooth animations
 - **Real-time Generation**: Watch as ideas are generated with a loading spinner